 With HBF Home Insurance there is an insurance option to cover these mishaps and remove all the angst.
 It’s called Accidental Damage Home Insurance, and it can help you keep your home looking great for longer, when you select the contents cover option.

-Consider eight common scenarios that are not covered by some standard home contents policies but can be covered under HBF’s Accidental Damage Home Insurance, where you take out contents cover.
+Consider seven common scenarios that are not covered by some standard home contents policies but can be covered under HBF’s Accidental Damage Home Insurance, where you take out contents cover.

 Scenario 1: The toddler and the television